abobija/rfid32/README.md

 # rfid32
-Lua library for interfacing ESP32 with MFRC522 rfid card reader
+Lua (NodeMCU) library for interfacing ESP32 with MFRC522 rfid card reader

 ## Dependencies
   The library depends on the following NodeMCU modules: